-Girl Scouts of Southern Illinois Receives USDA Challenge and Change Grant
+Girl Scouts of Southern Illinois receives USDA Challenge and Change grant

-Glen Carbon, Illinois – Girl Scouts of Southern Illinois (GSSI) has received another grant from the U.S. Department of Agriculture (USDA), in collaboration with Girl Scouts of the USA, to implement Challenge and Change projects in three southern Illinois communities.
-The three communities where girls will plan and implement a project are Pontoon Beach, Roxana and Anna.
+Glen Carbon, Illinois – Girl Scouts of Southern Illinois (GSSI) has received a grant from the U.S. Department of Agriculture (USDA), in collaboration with Girl Scouts of the USA, to implement Challenge and Change projects in three southern Illinois communities.

 Challenge and Change: Challenge Yourself, Change the World strengthens rural communities.
 Through these projects, girls become change-makers as they envision and start long-term community service projects in their very own communities.
 Girls begin with an initial day long training where they learn leadership, problem solving and entrepreneurial skills through a comprehensive curriculum.
 Led by trained facilitators, the girls discover what effective leadership looks like, connect with local experts and take action by digging into issues affecting their communities.
 After the training, girls recruit a community action team – including an adult who serves as their community champion – to turn their good idea into a sustainable, long-term project.